Ag Day Student Art Contest & Exhibition

-Agriculture is as old as time, but the world is changing fast.
-From incredible advances in technology, biology and genetics to an expected population boom – farms of the future will be optimized to provide more than ever before.
-This year we’ll tap into the limitless imaginations of students across the Mid-South in a challenge to visualize what future farms could look like.
+Agriculture is as old as time, but the world continuously changing fast.
+We all are involved in Agriculture but do not think about it.
+Every time we eat, drink milk, or wear clothes made of cotton.
+This year we’ll tap into the limitless imaginations of students across the Mid-South in a challenge to how they would visualize Agriculture: Food for Life.

-“Farm of the Future” pairs perfectly with 2018 National Ag Day theme (How Agriculture Will Feed the World).
-NOTE: Theme words do not need to be included in the art.
+“Agriculture: Food for Life” is the 2019 National Ag Day theme.
+NOTE: Theme words do not need to be included in the art..

 Artwork can be submitted by virtually any media include the following:

 First Place Winners $100

 Third Place Winners $25

 Teachers of all First Place Winners receive $100

 Grade Levels 3-5 (Category 1)